 Out-of-network providers have not agreed to accept the negotiated charge.
 The medical plan will reimburse you for a covered expense incurred from an out-of-network provider, subject to the recognized charge and the maximum benefits under the medical plan, less any cost sharing required by you such as deductibles, copayments, and coinsurance.
 The recognized charge is the maximum amount the medical plan will pay for a covered expense from an out-of-network provider.
 Your coinsurance is based on the recognized charge.
-If your out-of-network provider charges more than the recognized charge.
+If your out-of-network provider charges more than the recognized charge, you will be responsible for any expenses above the recognized charge.
 Except for emergency services, the medical plan will only pay up to the recognized charge.